ttadano/ttadano.github.io/presentations.md

 ## Invited Talks & Seminars

-* T. Tadano, TBD, “Phonon lifetime from disordered and complex systems: Measurement and Interpretation”, Lyon, France, Dec.
+* T. Tadano, "Phonon lifetime and thermal transport in complex thermoelectric clathrates and tetrahedrites  from first principles", “Phonon lifetime from disordered and complex systems: Measurement and Interpretation”, Lyon, France, Dec.
 19–20, 2019.

-* T. Tadano, TBD, Colloquium at TU-Darmstadt, Dec.
+* T. Tadano, "Phonon anharmonicity and thermal transport in complex thermoelectric materials from first principles", Colloquium at TU-Darmstadt, Dec.
 9, 2019.

 * T. Tadano, “Development and application of ALAMODE software”, The 5th Workshop on ab initio phonon calculations, Krakow, Poland, Dec.
 3–6, 2019.